dh0271/AvoxiInterview/README.md

 v1Currently everything that has been developed is under V1 of our API and all structures are also versioned.
 If a new version of this API or datamapping would be needed one would be able to create a new file similar to avoxi.go but with changes specifically needed for this new version.
 In hindsight with the naming that I had used within avoxi.go the "v1" prefix could have been dropped and avoxi.go could have been renamed to something like "v1".
 Also under the "whitelist" directory I could have added packages representing each version such that one could import for example `whitelist/v1`.
 This would contain all relevant structures and functions.

+# Program structure

+Currently main.go holds all main code for initializing the service (Setting up routes, initializing DB and serving our routes).
+Within the persistence directory we have the persistence package which serves as our persistence layer.
+This allows us to maintain a single connection to our database and allow other modules to quickly access the database without starting a new connection.
+Finally we have the whitelist directory which currently holds our whitelist package (avoxi.go) this currently holds all of our V1 structures / datamappings and business logic.